-As someone who thinks that resolutions only mean setting myself up for failure, I am not one to make them.
-Then again, I am not the same person I was yesterday.
-Much less when I was a mere leech, flashing about staunch erroneous beliefs with odiously unearned self-importance.
+I once believed that resolutions can only mean setting myself up for failure and have never been one to make them.
+But I am not the same person I was.
+Much less when I was a mere leech, flashing about staunch erroneous beliefs with unearned self-importance.

 2016 is officially four days old.
 Is it just sentimentality, or does time truly hasten with age?